 High School Intern Program

 Each summer, SFUSD high school students conduct original research under the direction of a UCSF scientist mentor.
 This program is rigorous and intense with just eight short weeks for students to complete their research projects.
 Unlike most other high school research programs in the country, acceptance into the High School Intern Program (HIP) is not contingent upon grades, students already being committed to a career in science or solidly on a path to college.
 Rather, HIP seeks to support students’ growth and recognition of their own potential by engaging them with authentic science research projects, peer sharing and learning, and individual college counseling.
 HIP aims to help students develop a sense of belonging in order to broaden their ideas about their own place in college and careers in the biomedical sciences.
 The majority of program participants come from backgrounds underrepresented in the sciences (minority, low-income, women, from families without a history of college-going, and/or students with disabilities).
-In order to participate students must attend an SFUSD high school, be a rising senior, and must first be nominated by one of their science teachers.
+In order to participate a student must be a rising senior and: attend an SFUSD high school or SF charter school or participate in College Track Oakland.

 - February: students apply